Language: EN

 }

-It is possible to perform more “original” cases of the For loop.
-In general, it is not a good idea to do it.
-But I’ll tell you, even if only so that if you ever see it, you scold someone. 😉
+It is possible to create more “original” cases of the for loop.
+In general, it’s not a good idea to do so.
+But I’ll mention it, just so that if you ever see it, you can scold someone. 😉

 It is possible to use a variable declared outside the for loop as the control variable.
 However, this can lead to confusion and errors if not managed properly: